adopted-ember-addons/ember-burger-menu/README.md

 # Custom Animations

-If you're not impressed with the in-house animations and want to create your own, all you have to do is pass the following class to the `customAnimation` property in the `{{ember-burger}}` component.
+If you're not impressed with the in-house animations and want to create your own, all you have to do is pass the following class to the `customAnimation` property in the `{{burger-menu}}` component.
 If you think your animation would be a good addition to the existing collection, feel free to open a PR with it!

 ```js
 import Animation from 'ember-burger-menu/animations/base';